About Sulphur

 Frequently Asked Questions

 The Sulphur Public Library provides access to various public records resources including online databases, historical archives, and government document collections.
 Library patrons can access property records, court records, and genealogy resources through the library's reference section.
-The Calcasieu County library system may offer additional branches and digital resources.
+The Calcasieu Parish library system may offer additional branches and digital resources.
 Contact the library directly for hours, available databases, and research assistance.

-To register to vote in Sulphur, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Calcasieu County elections office.
+To register to vote in Sulphur, Louisiana, residents can register online through the Louisiana Secretary of State's website, by mail, or in person at the Calcasieu Parish elections office.
 Louisiana requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Louisiana Secretary of State's voter lookup tool.
-For local municipal elections in Sulphur, contact the Calcasieu County Clerk's office for schedules and ballot information.
+For local municipal elections in Sulphur, contact the Calcasieu Parish Clerk's office for schedules and ballot information.

 Sulphur's vital records, such as birth, death, and marriage certificates, are managed by the Calcasieu Parish Clerk of Court.
 Residents can access these records through the Calcasieu Parish Clerk of Court's office, located at 1001 Lakeshore Drive, Lake Charles, LA 70601.
-The office's website, https://www.calcasieuclerk.com/, provides information on the process for obtaining vital records and other court-related services.
+The office's website, https://www.calcasieuclerk.com/, provides information on the process for obtaining vital records and other court related services.